 As reloaders, we usually strive to make the most accurate ammunition we can.
 Part of that equation is being able to accurately measure powder, bullets and cases.
+That's where the reloading scale comes in.

 A reloading scale is an integral part of our gear, and one that you’ll use almost every time you sit down at the bench.
 Powder charges, most certainly, must be weighed.
 Even the best powder dispensers need to have their volumes of powder checked on a scale.
 Accuracy hounds will weigh their brass cases, and I even weigh my projectiles when I want the tightest groups possible.